Roger Viry-Babel: Early life

-Roger Viry-Babel
+Career

-In 1970, Roger became assistant lecturer in French literature at the UER Lettre campus of the Université de Nancy II.
+In 1970, Viry-Babel became assistant lecturer in French literature at the UER Lettre campus of the Université de Nancy II.
 In this setting, under the guidance of Guy Borelli, he organised the first colloquium on teaching and cinema (Nancy 1973) and undertook a research paper examining Jean Renoir’s The Grand Illusion (La Grande illusion).

-From then onward he built his cinematographic culture (the screenwriter Charles Spaak cites him in his memoirs: “Seventy years of adolescence” (Soixante-dix ans d'adolescence) and a solid reputation in regional film where he honed his craft alongside the film director Michel Guillet.
+He was mentored in his cinematographic career by screenwriter Charles Spaak and film director Michel Guillet.

 This led to his being hired as director of Radio France Nancy (between 1983 and 1985).
 During his tenure he handed the airways to several young local authors including Lefred-Thouron and Francis Kuntz.
 During this time, alongside Noël Nel, he established university degrees in film (Licence (BA) followed by a DEA (MA)).
 After a thesis entitled “The Women of Jean Renoir” (Les femmes chez Jean Renoir) and a book entitled “Jean Renoir, the game and the rules” (Jean Renoir, le jeu et la règle) published by Denoël, he took a position as university professor in 1987.

-In 1982, at 42, Roger tested the political waters as local councillor for the socialist party in Vandoeuvre-lès-Nancy.
+In 1982, at 42, Viry-Babel ran unsuccessfully as local councillor for the socialist party in Vandoeuvre-lès-Nancy.

 In 1992 he became deputy grand master of the French Free Masonry (Grand Orient de France).

-His work did not prevent him from publishing.
 In 1993, he was awarded the Prix de l'Académie des Beaux-Arts – for the book written in partnership with Daniel Corinaud entitled "Travelling du rail" (published by Denoël).
 He then became associate correspondent for the Académie de Stanislas.

-In 1994, taking advantage of the University 2000 action plan and in partnership with Noël Nel et Eric Schmulevitch, Roger helped establish the Université de Nancy II’s Institut Européen du Cinéma et de l'Audiovisuel.
+In 1994, taking advantage of the University 2000 action plan and in partnership with Noël Nel et Eric Schmulevitch, Viry-Babel helped establish the Université de Nancy II’s Institut Européen du Cinéma et de l'Audiovisuel.

-At the same time as his academic work, Roger produced numerous television programmes including the show “Continentals” in 1995 on FR3 and the show “Je me souviens (I remember) in 1996.
-In 1996 he co-founded “Ere productions”(Nancy).
+Viry-Babel produced numerous television programmes including the show “Continentals” in 1995 on FR3 and the show “Je me souviens (I remember) in 1996.
+In 1996 he co-founded “Ere productions” (Nancy).

-In 2003, he was awarded the Jacques Rosenberg Award (Auschwitz Foundation) for the film directed in partnership with Régis Latouche “Francais pour 42 sous”.
+In 2003, he was awarded the Jacques Rosenberg Award (Auschwitz Foundation) for the film directed in partnership with Régis Latouche.
+“Francais pour 42 sous”.
 His career was honoured in 2005 through his award of the title Chevalier des Arts et Lettres.

 He died in Nancy on 15 May 2006.